Internet-Draft | CoAP pubsub | March 2025 |

 On success, the broker returns a 2.02 (Deleted) response.¶

-When a topic-configuration resource is deleted, the broker MUST also delete the topic-data resource, unsubscribe all subscribers by removing them from the list of observers and returning a final 4.04 (Not Found) response as per Section 3.2 of [RFC7641].¶
+When a topic resource is deleted, the broker MUST also delete the topic-data resource.
+As a result, the broker unsubscribes all subscribers by removing them from the list of observers and returning a final 4.04 (Not Found) response as per Section 3.2 of [RFC7641].¶

 Example:¶